About the Kenora Chiefs Advisory

 Board of Directors

-Chief Gary Tom Naotkamegwanning Fist Nation (Whitefish Bay)
+Chief Calvin Joseph Naotkamegwanning Fist Nation (Whitefish Bay)

 Chief Chris Skead, Secretary/Treasurer Wauzhushk Onigum Nation (Rat Portage)

-Chief Kevin Redsky Shoal Lake 40 First Nation
+Chief Herb Greene Shoal Lake #40 First Nation

-Chief Rudy Turtle Asubpeeschoseewagong First Nation (Grassy Narrows)
+Chief Sherry Ackabee Asubpeeschoseewagong First Nation (Grassy Narrows)

 Organization Mandate